 Below, you can see one of two paintings of the Royal Yacht Club races at the Isle of Wight.
 Turner painted them for the architect John Nash, who lived in East Cowes Castle, that you can see in the background.

 The painting below shows fishermen using a baited line in the English Channel.
 Described as a “beautiful marine piece”, it is probably a pair with the next painting.

 The island of St Michael’s Mount is a site of a medieval monastery.
 A causeway at low tide links its harbour with the mainland.

 The painting evolved from sketches made in 1811.
-It was exhibited at the Royal Academy in 1834.

-It was the support of collectors like John Sheepshanks that allowed Turner to continue exploring landscape painting in a radically different manner from his contemporaries.
+However, it was the support of collectors like John Sheepshanks that allowed Turner to continue exploring landscape painting in a radically different manner from his contemporaries.